hashicorp/terraform-provider-azurerm/website/docs/d/function_app_host_keys.html.markdown

 }
 ```

-~> **Note:** The unencrypted value of FunctionKeys, MasterKey and SystemKeys will be stored in the raw state as plain-text.
+~> **Note:** All arguments including the secret value will be stored in the raw state as plain-text.
+[Read more about sensitive data in state](/docs/state/sensitive-data.html).asterKey and SystemKeys will be stored in the raw state as plain-text.

 ## Argument Reference